pageshu/pageshu.github.io/Readme.md

 - Github actions, CI/CD (Continuous Integration, Continuous Deployment)

-Those skills are quite versatile and could be very useful when you create your website with other static web frameworks such as Hexio, Jekyll, or any dynamic web framework, and in other DevOps scenarios.
+Those skills are quite versatile and could be very useful when you create your website with other static web frameworks (e.g. Hexio, Jekyll etc.), dynamic web framework, as well as in many DevOps scenarios.

 ## Code hosting